imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

     */
     function Carbon(DatetimeInterface $datetime)
     {
-        // construct from a datetime
+        // construct from a DateTime
     }

     /**